The Orlow Firm

 Mandatory Drug Tests

 • Federal laws sometimes require drug tests.
-This happens for commercial drivers under the Federal Motor Carrier Safety Administration guidelines.
+This occurs for commercial drivers under the guidelines of the Federal Motor Carrier Safety Administration.

-• Certain jobs demand mandatory testing if an accident occurs during work hours, especially when safety is a concern.
+• Certain jobs require mandatory testing in the event of an accident during work hours, especially when safety is a primary concern.

 • Doctors may order a test if they suspect drugs or alcohol played a role in an accident.